 Dear Atherton Resident:

-The purpose of this Burglary Prevention letter is to provide you, our resident partners, with information to assist you in helping to reduce the likelihood of becoming a victim of a burglary.
-One of the best things you can do to prevent a burglary is to make your house look like someone is home when you are away from your home.
+Burglary of an occupied residence is extremely concerning and alarming.
+The purpose of this Burglary Prevention letter is to provide you, our resident partners, with information to assist in helping you reduce the likelihood of becoming a victim of a burglary.
 There are steps you can take to help make your residence a harder target for burglars.
 The tips we provide here are part of a concept called Crime Prevention Through Environmental Design (CPTED).
 CPTED is part of the National Crime Prevention Council’s tools to create and support a climate of safety in a community.
 The website is available at the following link: https://www.ncpc.org/resources/home-neighborhood-safety/crime-prevention-through-environmental-design-training-program/.

 We hope that together, we can enhance the quality of life in Atherton and make our great community as safe and secure as possible.

 Steven D. McCulley